PACH05/Page1/README.md

 # Project1
-This repo consists C Programs on varrious Sorting Algorithms.
+This repository consists C Programs on various Sorting Algorithms.